kbroman/BMI884/syllabus.md

 ### COVID-19

-- The course will be held in-person in [4765 MSC](https://www.biostat.wisc.edu/~kbroman/4765msc.html)
+- The course will be held in-person in [4765 Medical Sciences Center](https://www.biostat.wisc.edu/~kbroman/4765msc.html)
 - COVID-19 vaccination is strongly encouraged
 - Use of a high-quality mask is strongly encouraged
 - If you have COVID-related symptoms, please stay home